yadavlav7978/yadavlav7978/README.md

  👨‍💻 I have proficiency in building MERN stack applications, handling both front-end and back-end tasks, and have a good understanding of data structure and algorithms, solved over 750 problems on LeetCode, ranking in the top 5% of coders and maintaining a rating of approximately 1893 on Leetcode.

-👨‍💻 I enjoy coding, building websites, and solving real-world problems.
+📝 I enjoy coding, building websites, and solving real-world problems.
 I am really enthusiastic about learning new technology and learning new skills.

 🎸 Apart from tech stuff, I like trying new things and learning new skills.
 Cricket is my favorite hobby.
 I love playing it and watching games.
 When I want to relax, I enjoy watching movies and web series.

+🤝 Feel free to contact me at yadavlav571@gmail.com

 ## 🌐 Connect with me :